 Bill Gates, Warren Buffett, and Larry Ellison have a combined wealth of more than $205 billion.
-What connects these three, apart from their multi-billionaire status, is that they all have verified Twitter accounts, and they all usually send messages that contain 140 characters.
+What connects these three, apart from their multi-billionaire status, is that they all have verified Twitter accounts.

 35. The most popular tweet of 2018, with more than 4.5 million likes, was made by Barack Obama.